Unexpected Reds

 Portalegre Quinta da Fonte Souto Tinto 2019

 45% Alicante Bouchet—oooh, a teinturier—plus 30% Syrah (which makes its presence known in smoky, meaty notes) and 25% Alfrocheiro.
 Hearty wine, textured without being, say, thick.
 There’s a bit of raisination on the nose countered by salinity, a little licorice and a lot of smoked meat.
 On the palate, it keeps on with that contrast being heady but also vibrant.
 There’s some silky chocolate vibes underneath it all.
-A delight for dinner, but you can sip it solo if you so choose. — 6 months ago
+A delight for dinner, but you can sip it solo if you so choose. — a year ago

 Severn, Serge and 5 others liked this